Complications of cervical cancer

 Kidney failure can cause a wide range of symptoms, including:

 Treatment options for kidney failure associated with cervical cancer include draining urine out of the kidneys using a tube inserted through the skin and into each kidney (percutaneous nephrostomy).
-Another option is to widen each of the ureters by placing a small metal tube called a stent inside them.
+Another option is to widen the ureters by placing a small metal tube called a stent inside them.

 Large tumours can press on the veins in the pelvis, which slows the flow of blood and can lead to a blood clot developing in the legs.